Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Experiments

 \subsection{Comparison to state of the art}

-\myparagraph{MIMIC-CXR} Tab.~\ref{tab:mimic-cxr} shows the results of our method compared with previous methods on the MIMIC-CXR dataset.
-The previous best-performing method on the NLG metrics, \ie COMG~\cite{gu2024complex}, also utilizes region features and reinforcement learning, our method beats it clearly, \eg +3.7\% on METEOR; furthermore, our method significantly outperforms COMG on the CE metrics, \eg +13.9\% on F1.
-On the other hand, compared to the previous best-performing method on the CE metrics, PromptMRG~\cite{jin2023promptmrg}, our method performs on par with it on CE but surpasses it significantly on NLG, \eg +2.8\% on ROUGE.
-In terms of the RadCliQ metric, our method, benefiting from using RadCliQ as the feedback function, shows a substantial improvement over previous methods~\cite{chen2020generating,yan2021weakly}.
-These results demonstrate the effectiveness of our method.
+\myparagraph{MIMIC-CXR} Table~\ref{tab:mimic-cxr} shows the results of our MLLM-RRG and previous methods on the MIMIC-CXR dataset.
+Compared with the previous best-performing method on the NLG metrics, \ie STREAM~\cite{yang2025spatio} and Sha \etal \cite{sha2025contrastive}, our method significantly outperforms the aforementioned two methods on the CE metrics, \eg +0.061 and +0.070 in F1, respectively.
+On the other hand, compared to the previous best-performing method on the CE metrics, \ie ECRG \cite{hou2024energy}, our method significantly surpasses it by 0.057 in F1 and 0.030 in ROUGE.
+In terms of the RadCliQ metric, our MLLM-RRG, benefiting from using RadCliQ as the feedback function, shows a substantial improvement over previous methods.
+These results demonstrate the effectiveness of our proposed MLLM-driven radiology report generation method.

-\myparagraph{IU-Xray} Tab.~\ref{tab:iu-xray} shows the performance comparison between our method and state of the art.
-Note that the only the NLG metrics are utilized for this dataset as a default practice.
-The results of our method are basically on par with the state of the art.
-Compared to the MIMIC-CXR, the IU-Xray is of much smaller scale and is not the main benchmarking dataset (368,960 vs 7,470).
-Hence, our hyper-parameters used on MIMIC-CXR are directly applied on IU-Xray.
+\myparagraph{IU X-Ray} Table~\ref{tab:iu-xray} shows the performance comparison between our method and state of the art on the IU X-Ray dataset.
+The results of our method exceeds state of the art on both NLG and CE metrics (\eg it increases 0.025/0.019 in BLEU4/F1 from the very recent work LHR-RLF \cite{yi2024lhr}).

+\myparagraph{Training cost and Model complexity} Table~\ref{tab:training_efficiency} shows the comparison on training cost and model complexity between our method and state of the art.
+It’s worth noting that our model has the lowest parameters, FLOPs and memory consumption among all comparable LLM-based approaches, because we use a very light-weighted LLM, Flan-T5.
+Note that the parameters and FLOPs of RIHA~\cite{chen2026riha}, Sha \etal~\cite{sha2025contrastive}, MARE~\cite{gao2026mare}, Wu \etal \cite{wu2026disease} and FedMRG~\cite{che2025llm} are estimated by ourselves due to the absence of open-sourced codes.